 Student and Parent Sign In

-4. Link your students to the account by entering: student name, ID, and password in the bottom section.
-The Access ID and Password are the same ones you used before!
-If you don't remember them, call or email your school secretary.
+- Link your students to the account by entering: student name, ID, and password in the bottom section.
+Contact the school secretary if you don't know a student's access ID and password.

 - 5 Things You Need to Know About Cyberbullying

 - Social Networking Tips